-Merchandise distribution is the movement of goods from the Vendor to the eventual recipients (Customer or shop) if they are known at the time the products are ordered.
-This topic is only applicable if goods go through the distribution center and are not ordered directly to the customer or sent from the distribution center’s available stock.
+Merchandise distribution is the movement of goods from the vendor to the eventual recipients (Customer or shop) if they are known at the time the products are ordered.
+This topic is only applicable if goods go through the distribution centre and are not ordered directly to the customer or sent from the distribution centre’s available stock.

 Point of Sale (POS)

 A POS System is the hardware and software that a retail store uses to keep track of its financial transactions.
 The sales and financial transactions are executed with a decentral electronic system and transfer data from a POS system or a distributed non-SAP retailing system.

 SAP for Retail POS DM enables a retailer to capture all POS data and use it in all back-office systems, including non-SAP applications.